Step-henC/limits-service-spring-cloud-client/README.md

 ## How to Run Locally
-First, clone this other repo [https://github.com/Step-henC/spring-cloud-config-server-limits](Spring Cloud Config Server) and follow instructions to get it running locally.
+First, clone this other repo (https://github.com/Step-henC/spring-cloud-config-server-limits)[Spring Cloud Config Server] and follow instructions to get it running locally.

 Did you follow the Spring Cloud Config Server instructions?
 Good.